ComputerElite/APKDowngrader/README.md

 # APKDowngrader
 An program to create and use downgrade/update files for apks

+A Web Version which can only downgrade has been made: https://computerelite.github.io/tools/APK_Downgrader_Web/APKDowngrader.html

 _Please note that the word `official` and `officially` are being used to represent that I/We have approved the downgrade to not be malicious and to work NOT that the app developers encourage downgrading or approved it._

 Get the download from [Releases](https://github.com/ComputerElite/APKDowngrader/releases)